 Hello AWS fan!
 You have recently created your first AWS S3 bucket and now you want to configure the S3 bucket policy to make it secure.
 How can I do it?
 What are policies?
 If you are struggling with the same questions then here is an article that will help you to get started with Bucket Policy in detail.

-What Is Bucket policy?
+What Is Bucket Policy?

-Before understanding what is Bucket Policy let’s understand the problem which we are trying to solve using buckets policy, although it sounds strange but here goes…
+Before understanding what is Bucket Policy let’s understand the problem which we are trying to solve using Buckets policy, although it sounds strange but here goes…

-For example, if you have some confidential reports on your S3 bucket and at the same time, you want any of your AWS account holder to be able to download those files then without using Bucket Policies it will not be possible.
+For example, if you have some confidential reports on your S3 bucket and at the same time, you want any of your AWS account holders to be able to download those files then without using Bucket Policies it will not be possible.
 You can go with the option of individual user access policy or use IAM policies but that’s it.
 There will be no restriction from uploading stuff inside your S3 bucket which you don’t want.
 This is where Bucket Policy comes into the picture and helps us achieve the desired result.